<!--

 ## Routing scenarios

-Every combination of source and destination is handled in Phase 1:
+Every combination of source and destination is handled automatically

 ## API surface